-- 1. Let R be this RegExp object.

-- 2. ReturnIfAbrupt(R).

-- 3. Let S be the value of ToString(string)

-- 4. ReturnIfAbrupt(S).

-- 5. Return the result of the RegExpExec abstract operation with arguments R and S.
+- 1. Let R be the this value. - 2.
+If Type(R) is not Object, then throw a TypeError exception. - 3.
+If R does not have a [[RegExpMatcher]] internal data property, then throw a TypeError exception. - 4.
+If the value of R's [[RegExpMatch]] internal data property is undefined, then throw a TypeError exception. - 5.
+Let S be the value of ToString(string) - 6.
+ReturnIfAbrupt(S). - 7.
+Return the result of the RegExpExec abstract operation with arguments R and S.